What is the name of your Farm, Ranch, or Homestead and where are you located?

-We, at the FarmMade test kitchen, have dreamed up four cookie recipes that honor Springtime on the farm.
-THANK YOU to the first four egg farms that were excited to participate and send us a variety of colorful eggs.
+We, at the FarmMade test kitchen, have dreamed up cookie recipes that honor Springtime on the farm.
+THANK YOU to the egg farms that were excited to participate and send us a variety of colorful eggs.
 Another THANK YOU goes to Shepherd’s Grain, who were kind enough to send us three distinct flours to experiment with; All purpose, Pastry and Whole Wheat.
 Flour is the unsung hero of every baked good.
 The quality of their flour is unsurpassed.
 Their close relationship with each farmer ensures their stringent requirements of no-till and NON-GMO farming practices are met.

 This week we debut a farm family favorite, submitted by Laurel of Comb Farms out of Pacifica, CA. She has fond memories of her mother in the kitchen baking up her “Best Chocolate Chip Cookies EVER” and with certainty that they would be gone in no time.
 The original recipe comes from Cooks Illustrated but requires a paid membership, so we did some sleuthing and found a recipe adapted from the original at Brown Eyed Baker that is VERY similar.
 A dozen chocolate colored Maran chicken eggs were sent our way from Comb Farms, which we used to replicate her childhood favorite cookie recipe.
 It has made it to a written recipe card and officially resides in our Farmhouse Kitchen Recipe box as a favorite!